Sacred Heart Elementary School

 We use the curriculum prescribed by the Ministry of Education in British Columbia in conjunction with the guidelines established by the Archdiocese of Vancouver.

-The Department Head of Learning Assistance is responsible for the school’s entire Learning Assistance Program.
-The role of the Learning Assistance Teacher is to support and enhance the role of the classroom teacher in providing the opportunity for children to reach their full potential.
-The objective of the Learning Assistance Department is to assist and support (and not replace) teachers in their job as “holistic” educators.
-Students requiring assistance will be helped within the context of the classroom.
+The Department Head of Learning Resource is responsible for the school’s entire Learning Resource Program, Special Education Policy and Guidelines.
+The role of the Learning Resource Teachers is to support and enhance the role of the classroom teacher in providing the opportunity for children to reach their full potential.
+The objective of the Learning Resource Department is to assist and support (and not replace) teachers in their job as “holistic” educators.
+Students requiring assistance will initially be supported within the context of the classroom.

-We support the goal of inclusive education as outlined in the Ministry of Education policy guidelines.
-British Columbia promotes an inclusive education system in which students with special needs are fully participating members of a community of learners.
+Sacred Heart School promotes the inclusion of students with special needs as fully participating members of a community of learners.
 Inclusion describes the principle that all students are entitled to equitable access to learning, achievement and the pursuit of excellence in all aspects of their educational programs.
-The practice of inclusion is not necessarily synonymous with full integration in regular classrooms, and goes beyond placement to include meaningful participation and the promotion of interaction with others.
+The practice of inclusion is not necessarily synonymous with full integration in regular classrooms and goes beyond placement to include meaningful participation and the promotion of interaction with others.

 The school recognizes the parents as the first and foremost educators of their children and respects the knowledge they can provide about the child and his/her learning.
 While the school requests and values parental input in deciding on goals and strategies for the child, final decisions about the child’s educational program at school remain the responsibility of the school staff.